KrishnanParameswaran/Inheritance-Cplusplus/README.md

 The code here creates a base class, a derived class from the base class and demonstrates how an object of derived class can access a method in base class.

 C++ inheritance rules:
-Derived class can access all public and protected members and functions of base class Constructor of base class won't be copied to derived class Constructors, assignment and destructors are never inherited If base class has a default constructor it is automatically called.
+1) Derived class can access all public and protected members and functions of base class.
+2) Constructor of base class won't be copied to derived class.
+3) Constructors, assignment and destructors are never inherited.
+4) If base class has a default constructor it is automatically called.
-If derived class member function of same name overrides the base class function, access base class function as: baseclass::basefunction();
+5) If derived class member function of same name overrides the base class function, access base class function as: baseclass::basefunction();

-A publicly derived class inherits access to every member of a base class except: its constructors and its destructor its assignment operator members (operator=) its friends its private members
+A publicly derived class inherits access to every member of a base class except:
+1) its constructors and its destructor
+2) its assignment operator members (operator=)
+3) its friends
+4) its private members

 Include return statement in the definition of called functions